Client: Adidas, Google

-Since the shoebox was intended as a gift for the CEO of Google, we started by gathering insights from his background.
-He is a huge fan of Barcelona FC, so the soccer cleat we sourced for him was a Leo Messi signed adidas Tango cleat.
-In his early college studies he majored in Metallurgic Engineering which later informed the materialization of the box.
+Since the shoebox was intended as a gift for the CEO of Google, we started by gathering some insights from his background to help it feel more personal.
+He's a huge fan of Barcelona FC, so we sourced a Leo Messi signed Tango cleat.
+In his early college studies he majored in Metallurgic Engineering which is an insight that later informed the materialization of the box.

 The final prototype consisted of a telescoping design.
-The outer shell acted as a storage container for the smaller display box.
-The display box could then be taken out, stood vertically, or be placed horizontally on top of the box itself.
-This box was developed by an outside agency and in collaboration with the adidas packaging team in Germany.
+The outer shell acts as a storage container for the display case.
+The display case can be taken out and stood vertically, or be placed horizontally on top of the box itself.

 Once we had narrowed down a box concept, we worked on creating the right look and feel for it.
-We explored various graphic directions from simple vinyl applications to more expressive ones, using paint drips and brush strokes in the Barcelona FC colors.
-We also explored the CEO, Sundar's, Metallurgical background through the engraving and embossing of the aluminum lids.
+We explored various graphic directions from sleek vinyl applications to more expressive wraps done in Barcelona FC colors.
+Here we utilized our insight about the CEO, Sundar's, metallurgical background by subtly engraving the aluminum-alloy lids.

-Below are photographs of the final box.
-Ultimately, we landed on a very clean and minimal graphic language.
-One that feels professional and prestigious.
-Not overdone nor based on a fad or trend, the box is ultimately something that Sundar can save and show forever, capturing a timeless memory.
+Below are photographs of the finished piece.
+We landed on a very clean aesthetic.
+A look that feels professional, yet elevated.
+Not overdone, not based on a fad or trend, but rather a timeless keepsake that Sundar can save and show forever.

 Great Design Solves a Problem

-We explored incredibly wide not only box form, but also on graphic applications--coming to a solution that best addressed the initial objective.
-The final box allows for the cleat to be showcased above all else.
-This is important, as the box was never meant to distract from the gift, but rather be the vessel for storage and display.
-The final design is a testament to trusting the process, and while there was a lot of work put into the prototyping phase, the end result was what was needed.
+We explored incredibly wide in box design and graphic application--coming to a solution that best addressed the initial objective.
+The final design is a testament to trusting the process.
+And while there was a lot of work put into the prototyping phase, the end result was what was needed.
 Below is the hand-off to Sundar.
-He looks pretty happy to me, so I am going to considered this project a success!
+He looks pretty happy to me, so I am going to consider this project a success!